 Check for detachable or loose parts

 It is a known fact that babies cause a great deal of wear and tear to products that they encounter.
-It is important that you regularly be on the lookout for loose nuts, screws, torn fabrics and other parts of the high chair that babies can detach and swallow or cause harm to themselves with.
+It is important that you regularly be on the lookout for loose nuts, screws, torn fabrics, and other parts of the highchair that they can detach and swallow or cause harm to themselves with.

 Durable highchairs should be foldable and easy to transport for baby to use in any part of the home or when visiting friends and family.

 Playpens now come in new and exciting combos that also help to save money.
-Some playpens come with a bassinet, sleeper or napper, a changing station and pocket to store baby’s nappies.
+Some playpens come with a bassinet, sleeper or napper, a changing station, and pocket to store baby nappies.
 These types of playpens actually help to save up on buying these different baby products when you need them.

 The bassinet can be useful for moving your baby around the house and especially for night feedings.